 Maintenance has traditionally been viewed as a cost center in the cement industry.
 But over the course of decades, it has emerged as a source of profitability, and the key to boosting profit margins.
 This is not coincidental, as each day of downtime costs a 1 MTPA plant as much as $300,000.
 Moreover, unplanned downtime can cost even more, requiring urgent sourcing of spares, and adding to the overall downtime of the plant.
 Until recently, 90% uptime was heralded as the gold standard in cement.
+Operating costs in the chemical industry have also played a role in reshaping this perspective.

 But technologies like artificial intelligence (AI) and machine learning (ML) have made it possible to supersede these numbers, and nail the intended uptime targets with repeatable success.
 By implementing AI and ML algorithms, plants can predict equipment failures before they occur, allowing for proactive maintenance that minimizes unplanned downtime and maximizes uptime and efficiency in production.
 Read on to find out how to eliminate unplanned cement plant downtime, and maximize equipment availability beyond the industry standard.